mattermost/react-native-network-client/README.md

 ## About

-React Native uses a single [URLSessionConfiguration](https://github.com/facebook/react-native/blob/v0.64.1/Libraries/Network/RCTHTTPRequestHandler.mm#L78) and a single [OkHttpClient](https://github.com/facebook/react-native/blob/v0.64.1/ReactAndroid/src/main/java/com/facebook/react/modules/network/OkHttpClientProvider.java#L26) for all network requests.
+React Native uses a single **URLSessionConfiguration** and a single **OkHttpClient** for all network requests.
 In order to introduce multi-server support in the Mattermost mobile app, we need to maintain isolated instances of [URLSession](https://developer.apple.com/documentation/foundation/urlsession) and [OkHttpClient](https://square.github.io/okhttp/4.x/okhttp/okhttp3/-ok-http-client/), each configured individually for a specific server.
 This library allows you to do just that.

 ## Installation

 ```sh
 npm install @mattermost/react-native-network-client
 ```

-You will also need to update your applications Podfile to use our fork of Starscream.
-See the [example app's Podfile](https://github.com/mattermost/react-native-network-client/blob/master/example/ios/Podfile#L31).

 ## Usage